dognotdog/smol_servo/README.md

 At 48V, the motor should be able to spin (theoretically, discounting nonlinear effects) at 179.7 rad/s, about 1716 rpm or 28.6 rev/s.

-at 30 rev/s, we have to make 6000 steps per second.
+at 30 rev/s with 200 steps/rev, we have to make 6000 full steps per second.

 # BLDC Control